 This embrace also guarantees torso leading—the defining technical principle of Argentine tango.
 With their chests connected, any rotation or shift in the leader’s center is transmitted directly to the follower.
 In contrast, leading with the arms and hands undermines the essence of tango, disrupting the intimacy and connection between dancers, and creating heaviness and discomfort.

-The correct placement of the woman’s left arm—hooked over his shoulder rather than wrapped around his right side—preserves the freedom of his right arm.
+The correct placement of her left arm—hooked over his shoulder rather than wrapped around his right side—preserves the freedom of his right arm.
 This freedom is essential for effective leading.
 When she wraps around his right side, she inadvertently burdens his arm, restricting its flexibility needed for her own movement within the embrace (see Achieving Comfortable Arm and Hand Position in Close Embrace).

 A woman’s embrace reveals her mastery by reflecting her comfort with intimacy, her ability to listen, and her willingness to surrender.
 The correct embrace—close, aligned, communicative—creates the conditions for true tango to emerge.
 It honors the dance’s essence, elevates its artistry, and connects two people in a way that steps alone cannot.
-In Argentine tango, steps are merely a vehicle; the embrace and connection are the destination.
+In Argentine tango, steps are merely vehicles; the embrace and connection are the destination.
 (See The Fourteenth Pitfall of a Tanguera.)

 February 12, 2026